6poiint9/offsec-dots/README.md

 # Installation
 Ideally install it on a Kali Linux base installation.
 1) copy the contents of bootstrap.sh into any file for example set_up.sh
-2) give the file execution permissions and run it
+2) give the file execution permissions and run it:
     ```sh
     chmod u+x set_up.sh
     ./set_up.sh